kenkioko/kenkioko/README.md

 I am a young computer scientist who has graduated with a bachelors degree in Mathematics and Computer Science.
 I do a lot of freelance and personal projects but am also available for part time and full time jobs.

+I am a hardworking, self-driven, self-directed and motivated Computer Scientist who works effectively in a dynamic environment.
+Fluent in C/C++, Java, HTML, CSS, Javascript, PHP, Python, and SQL and a software engineer with expertise in all aspects of the software development life cycle, including requirements analysis, design, development and production support.

 I am looking for an opportunity to create technologies thave a good impact on the community.

-I am a hardworking, self-driven, Self-directed and motivated Computer Scientist who works effectively in a dynamic environment.
-Fluent in C/C++, Java, HTML, CSS, Javascript, PHP, Python, and SQL and a software engineer with expertise in all aspects of the software development life cycle, including requirements analysis, design, development and production support.

 # Contact Me
 Kioko Kennedy Musyimi